 I have approx. 20 headhunters in my LinkedIn network, but I haven’t contacted any of them.

 I also applied to every job ad I’ve seen on LinkedIn that matched my experience.
 Additionally, I have directly contacted 6 companies.
-Each time I received email rejections, not even an invitation for a phone call.
+Each time I’ve been rejected via email, not even receiving an invitation for a phone call.

 I went to exactly 1 interview.
 It went well, we scheduled an update in two weeks and then they stopped answering my emails and phone calls.

-I received 3 or 4 rude emails that sounded something like “what exactly makes you so exceptional that you steal my time” and I was ghosted several times.
+I received 3 or 4 rude emails that sounded something like “what exactly makes you so exceptional that makes you waste my time” and I was ghosted several times.

 As to networking, I haven’t done anything.
 I didn’t have time for it and in times of COVID-19, it’s difficult to meet people.

 Do you offer services that actually work?
-And please don’t blame it all on COVID-19, because a lot of those activities were done before.”
+And please don’t blame it all on COVID-19, because I had employed a lot of these activities before.

 Dear candidate, we hear you!

-The job market was already competitive before COVID-19.
-Times are unusual and if you want to be successful in your job hunting, you need to put even more effort and method into it – none of the job seekers has the luxury to ignore entire job search channels or approach them half-heartedly.
+The job market was already competitive before the pandemic.
+Still, the lockdown times were unusual and if you wanted to be successful in your job hunting, you needed to put even more effort and method into it – none of the job seekers had the luxury to ignore entire job search channels or approach them half-heartedly.

 Let us now pick out fragments of the email, so we can comment on them directly.

-When calculating RR or IR, we divide effectively contacted people by all.
+When calculating RR or IVR, we divide the number of effectively contacted people by all.
 The definition of effectively contacted is: you have sent 1st email and the follow-up email.
 In other words, the more companies you contact, the higher the number of replies and interview requests you receive.

 The average numbers based on our data: